markodayan/research.2077.xyz/src/content/blog/some-steps-towards-interoperability.md

 * Token bridging must be accomplished using external bridges.
 With cross-chain transaction initiation, we can carry our tokens with the message, receiving them practically 1:1 in an atomic way.
 However, with this solution, this is no longer an option, so external bridging is the only fast option left.

+Even though modern bridges <a href="https://x.com/therollupco/status/1757236188132352436">can transfer funds in a few seconds</a>, they a) take a fee that can get <a href="https://x.com/alexhooketh/status/1800612772809425223">awfully high on large transfers</a>, b) are not atomic, and don’t inherit Ethereum’s security properties.

 At this point, it's worth taking a note about security properties.
 Using external bridges to transfer tokens is somewhat acceptable, unlike using them to pass messages to operate mini-accounts.
 The reason is their worst cases, likely due to an attack on them:

 * _In token bridging,_ the worst that can happen is that you won't receive the tokens you sent.
 In such case, you lose X tokens you wanted to bridge and switch to another bridge.